 Manage your posttraumatic stress symptoms by Improving Your Sleep.

-The High Res app offers a range of self-help resources that help serving and ex-serving ADF members and their families manage stress and build resilience.
+Our Self-help tools and the High Res app offer a range of self-help resources that help serving and ex-serving ADF members and their families manage stress and build resilience.
 Check out some of the tools that you can use:

 Use the Healthy Sleeping tool and answer questions about your typical sleeping behaviours for tailored advice and tips to improve your sleep, as well as optimising your mental and physical functioning.